brunopiato/NBA_2022-2023/data/features_explanation.md

 - 2P% -- 2-Point Field Goal Percentage

-- eFG% -- Effective Field Goal Percentage

-- This statistic adjusts for the fact that a 3-point field goal is worth one more point than a 2-point field goal.
+- eFG% -- Effective Field Goal Percentage.
+This statistic adjusts for the fact that a 3-point field goal is worth one more point than a 2-point field goal.

 - FT -- Free Throws Per Game